emacsway/emacsway.github.io/_sources/en/service-layer.txt

     pays to design in a Service Layer from the beginning.
     («Patterns of Enterprise Application Architecture» [#fnpoeaa]_)

-However, the widely held view that access to the model should always be made through the service layer:
+However, the widely held view that access to the model should always be made through the Service Layer:

     My preference is thus to have the thinnest Service Layer (133) you can, if you even need one.
 My usual approach is to assume that I don't need one and only add it if it seems that the application needs it.
 However, I